Boardmasters Festival

 Boardmasters Festival is an annual event held in Cornwall, United Kingdom, usually spanning five days on the second weekend of August.
 The event is a combination of live music and surfing/skateboarding competitions in and around the town of Newquay.
 The festival was founded in 1981 as a surfing competition, and in 2005 it was expanded to include music acts, taking place at Watergate Bay.
-The current capacity is 53,000.
+In 2024 the official capacity of the event was increased to 58,000.

 The majority of the music performances take place to the north of Newquay near Watergate Bay.
 The Men's Pro 5 Star WQS surf competition takes place on Fistral Beach where a skate ramp is built for the BMX and Skateboard competitions.
 Other sporting events include The Women's Open, WSL Men's Longboard, WSL Women's Longboard, Boys/Girls Pro Junior and Under 12's.
-It also has a well-being program featuring aerial yoga, massages, wood-fired hot tubs and champagne.
+It is also known to feature a well-being program, a tea-room, and a fairground.

 The event is owned and managed by Vision Nine Group.
+In 2017 the Boardmasters Foundation was started to support local causes, such as the RNLI, with c. £436,000 raised up to 2023.

 Music festival

 The Watergate Bay site hosts the music arena and all festival camping.
 The festival runs from Wednesday to Monday, with music performances running from Friday to Sunday across ten stages: The Main Stage, Unleashed, The Point, The Land Of Saints, Corona Sunsets, The View, The Netloft, The Dockyard, Keg & Pasty and the VIP Bar/Stage.
 Past years have seen performers such as Bastille, Faithless, Chase & Status, Snoop Dogg, The Chemical Brothers, Stormzy, Ed Sheeran, Deadmau5, George Ezra, Two Door Cinema Club, Calvin Harris, Catfish and the Bottlemen, Years and Years, Dizzee Rascal and Craig David.
-As well as music there is a variety of bars, stalls and fairground rides on the site, including a virtual reality hypercube.